ThatOneCalculator/DiscordRPCMaker/README.md

 1. On this page, hit the green <kbd>Code</kbd> button, and click "Download as ZIP".
 (Or `git clone` if you're savvy 😉)
 2. Open the file and unzip it.
-3. Inside the folder you unzipped, there will be ANOTHER folder called `DiscordRPCGenerator-main`. **MOVE THIS FOLDER SOMEWHERE MEMORABLE!**
+3. Inside the folder you unzipped, there will be ANOTHER folder called `DiscordRPCMaker-main`. **MOVE THIS FOLDER SOMEWHERE MEMORABLE!**
 4. Download the NodeJS installer at https://nodejs.org/en/download/ (for Windows and macOS users).
 Linux users, install from your [package manager](https://nodejs.org/en/download/package-manager/).
 5. (Windows/macOS) Install the program.